Code-Institute-Submissions/first-milestone-project-10/README.md

 Each link contained in the navbar(excluding the social media icons) work as intended, although if the user refreshes the page, she will be taken to the last section she jumped to rather than the top of the page.
 The section linked to will be included in the URL that is refreshed.
 As such, the user will have to manually set the URL in the address bar to return to the top of the page.

+In the absence of a page to process payments, a modal appears when the button is clicked telling the user that the store is currently unavailable.

 ## Deployment

 The site is hosted on Github pages at this [address](https://stiofaneimeid.github.io/first-milestone-project/ "git repo").
 Originally designed using Cloud9's workspace feature, a git remote was set up in the Cloud9 workspace and updates pushed to the Github repository.